Calculations relating to some special Harmonic numbers: Previous Calculations

 We have found no computational literature on $H_{\lfloor p/5 \rfloor}$ apart from the negative result in \cite{DilcherSkula} that it does not vanish modulo $p$ for $p < 2,000$, though inevitably, reports of negative results are more difficult to locate.
 One wonders why such results were not reported by Schwindt \cite{Schwindt}, since he could have obtained them as a byproduct of his study of the interval $H_{\lfloor p/5 \rfloor} - H_{\lfloor p/6 \rfloor}$.
 In any case, we have tested $H_{\lfloor p/5 \rfloor}$ to a much greater limit than that attainable by Schwindt's method, without finding any instance where it vanishes modulo $p$.

-The divisors of $H_{\lfloor p/6 \rfloor}$ (OEIS A238201, but ignoring solutions with $p < 6$) were investigated in 1983 by Schwindt \cite{Schwindt}, whose study employed a rather na\''{i}ve method and only reached $p < 600,000$, finding the single nontrivial case $p = 61$.
-We know of no further computations relating to these numbers until they were obtained in another guise as the zeros of $q_p(432)$ by Richard Fischer \cite{Fischer}, whose ongoing test, which had reached $p < 65,442,059,485,993$ as of 30 September 2015, has found two further solutions.
-The vast range studied by Fischer has not been completely retested, and initially we carried our calculations just far enough to rediscover his second solution.
-The three solutions are included in Tables \ref{Table_4} and \ref{Table_5} below.
-At a rather late stage in the present study we decided to continue the replication of his calculations, for the sole reason that (to the best of our knowledge) they have been performed only once.
-(A similar study by Le\v{z}\'{a}k \cite{Lezak}, conducted in apparent unawareness of Fischer's work, extends only to $p < 35,000,000,000$.)
+The divisors of $H_{\lfloor p/6 \rfloor}$ (OEIS A238201, but ignoring solutions with $p < 6$) were investigated in 1983 by Schwindt \cite{Schwindt}, whose study employed a rather na\"{\i}ve method and only reached $p < 600,000$, finding the single nontrivial case $p = 61$.
+We know of no further computations relating to these numbers until they were obtained in another guise as the zeros of $q_p(432)$ by Richard Fischer \cite{Fischer}, whose ongoing test, which had reached $p < 73,500,000,000,000$ as of 18 August 2016, has found two further solutions, included in Tables \ref{Table_9} and \ref{Table_10} below.
+The vast range studied by Fischer has not yet been completely retested, but we are continuing to replicate his calculations, as to the best of our knowledge they have been performed only once.
+(A similar study by Le\v{z}\'{a}k \cite{Lezak}, conducted apparently without awareness of Fischer's work, extends only to $p < 35,000,000,000$.)